 One the most memorable times would be in Mexico, on one of the islands in the Sea of Cortez.
 We found a small farm with goats, dogs and mules.
 We got to go on a ride, mule-back, for four hours to a fresh water spring.
 It was fun.
 They gave us traditional handmade Mexican chaps and we were protected from the monster spines of the cactus we were brushing by.

-Q. Describe your experiences sailing during times of Covid – and has it altered your plans (if any).
+Q. Describe your experiences sailing this year and has it altered your plans (if any).

 The world is closed.
 Or, at least that’s how I feel sometimes.
 Yes, it has certainly changed our plans.
 If we had been able to stay on our planned course we would be somewhere in SouthEast Asia right now getting ready to cross the Indian Ocean toward South Africa.
 As it is, we decided to stay in New Zealand.
 There are still a small handful of countries open, but very few comparatively and the entry processes are a constantly changing web of bureaucratic hoops adding time, uncertainty, and expense.